marcandrysco/AudioManipProg/README.md

 C code to ensure both low latency and high throughput.
 The "hot" path that processes audio is carefully written to eliminate sources of slowdowns such as memory allocation or system calls.
-Much of the code is directly exported in headers as static inline functions to prevent function call overhead.
+Much of the code is directly exported in headers as static inline functions to eliminate function call overhead.

 ### MuseLang